shredthaGNAR/list-of-my-starred-repos/README.md

 * [tumpio/gmscripts](https://github.com/tumpio/gmscripts): tumpio's usercripts
 * [GoldenChaos/GoldenChaos-BTT](https://github.com/GoldenChaos/GoldenChaos-BTT): The complete Touch Bar UI replacement for BetterTouchTool
 * [min-uuu/GoldenRabbit-BTT](https://github.com/min-uuu/GoldenRabbit-BTT): MacBook Pro touchbar custom.
 Perfectly Optimized BTT(Better Touch Tool) Preset.
+* [vinaywadhwa/Google-Account-Switcher---Alfred](https://github.com/vinaywadhwa/Google-Account-Switcher---Alfred): An Alfred workflow to Switch Google/GSuite accounts on Google websites (Gmail, Drive, Calendar) with keyboard shortcuts.
 * [GratefulDave/google-analytics-dynamic-remarketing-code-for-shopify](https://github.com/GratefulDave/google-analytics-dynamic-remarketing-code-for-shopify): Google Analytics Dynamic Remarketing Code for Shopify
 * [blyad2137/google-dark-theme](https://github.com/blyad2137/google-dark-theme): The Ultimate Dark Theme for Google.
 * [elibroftw/google-dark-theme](https://github.com/elibroftw/google-dark-theme): A dark theme for Google based on YouTube's dark theme
+* [Sparab16/Google-Drive-Upload](https://github.com/Sparab16/Google-Drive-Upload): Google drive upload is useful to help the user upload any files/folders directly on thier respective Google Drive account without leaving their system.
+* [willo32/google-drive-upload-action](https://github.com/willo32/google-drive-upload-action): Github action to upload a file to Google Drive using a service account
 * [cheap-glitch/google-keep-to-clipboard](https://github.com/cheap-glitch/google-keep-to-clipboard): 🗒️ A tiny browser extension to copy the contents of Google Keep notes to the clipboard in various formats.
 * [mrishab/google-photos-delete-tool](https://github.com/mrishab/google-photos-delete-tool): Tool for deleting all photos from the Google Photos
 * [scrapewalrus/Google-Shopping-Scraper](https://github.com/scrapewalrus/Google-Shopping-Scraper): This is a python Google Shopping scraper that can scrape all the products by searching for a keyword.
+* [milosbunijevac/GoogleDownloader](https://github.com/milosbunijevac/GoogleDownloader): Python: Opens a google search to get the first 10 4k images of the person you enter.
+Downloads images to new folder named after search.
 * [sunlightworks/gosun_dev](https://github.com/sunlightworks/gosun_dev): Built for GoSun (gosun.co).
 Made with ♥ by Latimer Design.
 * [privacy-tech-lab/gpc-optmeowt](https://github.com/privacy-tech-lab/gpc-optmeowt): Browser extension for opting out from the sale and sharing of personal information per the California Consumer Privacy Act and other privacy laws
 * [gphoto/gphoto2](https://github.com/gphoto/gphoto2): The gphoto2 commandline tool for accessing and controlling digital cameras.